andrej5elin/accelerate_fft/README.rst

 accelerate_fft
 ==============

-Wrapper of Apple's Accelerate (vDSP) FFT routines.
+CFFI-based wrapper of Apple's Accelerate (vDSP) FFT routines.
 It implements multiple-signal version of ffts.

 Note that vDSP FFT only works for input data of length that is a power of 2, e.g. ...
 256, 512, 1024 ...
 Input data has to be contiguous.
 Transformation is performed over the last axis (1d fft) and last two axes (2d fft).